RyanLua/FluentAutoClicker/README.md

 ### Lightning-Fast Clicking

-Experience 1ms intervals between clicks, allowing for a remarkable up to 1000 clicks per second.
+Experience 1ms intervals between clicks, allowing for up to 1000 clicks per second.

 ### High Performance

-With a memory footprint of under 100MB and a responsive user interface, this Fluent Auto Clicker is exceptionally lightweight.
+Under 100MB of memory usage and a responsive user interface, Fluent Auto Clicker is exceptionally lightweight.
 No need to worry about it lagging down your computer.

 ### Fluent Design Light & Dark Theme